nais/doc/docs/auth/maskinporten/how-to/consume.md

 ## Consume API

-Once you have acquired the token, you can finally consume the external API.

-Use the token in the `Authorization` header as a [Bearer token](../../explanations/README.md#bearer-token):
+Once you have acquired a new token, you can finally consume the external API by using the token as a [Bearer token](../../explanations/README.md#bearer-token):

 ```http
 GET /resource HTTP/1.1